veritas-crest-3

 Angela Brown & Garry Fischer

-Paul & Katie Buttenwieser
+Paul Buttenwieser

 Judy Cabot Marriner